 But did this really happen?
 Did George Washington turn down the crown?
 Although there is a grain of truth to the story, it has largely been exaggerated.
 [Read more…] about Did George Washington Turn Down the Crown at Newburgh?

 The Washington’s Headquarters State Historic Site in Newburgh is set to hold its annual Women’s History Month program The General’s Lady, on Sunday, March 21st.
 [Read more…] about Martha Washington Virtual Program

 Historical archivist and librarian Sue Gardner has been named the 2021 Martha Washington Woman of History.

-This award is given by Washington’s Headquarters State Historic Site each year to a woman who has made a contribution to the history of the Hudson Valley through education, promotion, or preservation.
-The honor was inspired by Martha Washington, who resided in the Hudson Valley with her husband, General George Washington, during the last days of the Revolutionary War.
-[Read more…] about Kinderhook Historian Named 2020 Woman of History
+This award is given annually by Washington’s Headquarters State Historic Site to a woman who has made a contribution to the history of the Hudson Valley through education, promotion, or preservation.
+Martha Washington resided in the Hudson Valley with her husband, General George Washington, during the last days of the Revolutionary War.
+[Read more…] about Sue Gardner Named 2021 Martha Washington Woman of History

 Washington’s Headquarters State Historic Site in Newburgh, has announced that their annual George Washington’s Birthday Celebration will be held virtually this year, on February 13th, 14th and 15th.
 [Read more…] about George Washington’s Birthday Goes Virtual